byuids-resumes/alicepao-resume/docs/index.md

 - Shortened 15% learning time for technicians by translating 70+ pages of wheelchair lift manuals from English to Mandarin
 - Deducted 10% import cost through negotiation with information scavenging and analysis
 - Gained 10+ leads in 2 weeks by promoting, copywriting, and operating Facebook Ads Manager for new mobility lift product
-- Resolved customers’ concerns by assessing product functionality to provide trouble-shooting and step-by-step technical support
+- Resolved customer concerns by assessing product functionality to provide trouble-shooting and step-by-step technical support

 ### Career Success Mentor